Asthma clinical trials: Frequently Asked Questions

-Asthma clinical trials need volunteers to take part so new treatments can move forward.
-But the process of finding and volunteering for a clinical trial can be challenging to figure out.
+Asthma clinical trials need volunteers to participate so new treatments can progress.
+However, finding and volunteering for a clinical trial can be challenging.
 We answered some common questions about asthma clinical trials to help interested patients find opportunities that are a match for them.

 How do I find asthma clinical trials near me?

-There are currently 333 clinical trials for asthma looking for volunteers.
-All clinical trials are listed on ClinicalTrials.gov, but because the website was designed for researchers rather than for patients, the listings can be difficult to understand for those without a medical background.
-Some patients find out about clinical trials from their doctors.
-If your doctor isn’t aware of any trials that may be right for you, you can also use trial search tools to find potential matches.
-Antidote created a tool specifically for patients: simply answer a few questions about your asthma, and receive a list of trials you may qualify for in your area.
-Then, you can reach out to the people running the trial for more information.
+There are currently many asthma clinical trials looking for volunteers.
+All clinical trials are listed on ClinicalTrials.gov, but because the website was designed for researchers rather than patients, the listings can be challenging for those without a medical background.
+Some patients learn about clinical trials from their doctors, but if yours isn’t aware of any trials that may be a fit, you can also use trial search tools to find potential matches.
+Antidote created a tool specifically for patients: answer questions about your asthma and receive a list of trials you may qualify for in your area.
+Then, you can contact the people running the trial for more information.

 What is the goal of asthma clinical trials?

 Every clinical trial sets out a goal before it launches — this goal depends on the phase of the trial, the condition, and the drug itself.
 Phase 1 clinical trials only test for safety, rather than for the effectiveness of a drug.
 Phase 2 and 3 trials test for both safety and effectiveness.
 Phase 4, or post-marketing studies, continue to follow patients using the drug after it's already been approved.
 Some trials test the effectiveness of a potential new treatment against the existing standard of care, while others use a placebo.
-Other studies are observational, in which participants are broken into groups based on a particular criteria, such as age, and then are observed for health outcomes so that researchers can learn more about the condition.
-Participants may take particular medications, but are not given a medical intervention in these studies.
+Other studies are observational, in which participants are broken into groups based on particular criteria, such as age, and then are observed for health outcomes so that researchers can learn more about the condition.
+In these studies, participants may take particular medications but are not given a medical intervention.

 I have severe asthma.
 Are there clinical trials for me?